Send to a friend

 “Over the past four decades, we have seen 25 Ebola outbreaks, with the most recent in West Africa killing seven times more people than all previous outbreaks combined,” says Paul Stoffels, the chief scientific officer, Johnson & Johnson, in statement released last month (12 September).
 “If the WHO grants an emergency use listing, this will accelerate the availability of Janssen’s investigational vaccine regimen to the international community in the event another Ebola crisis occurs.”

 However, even if WHO approved it, the national regulatory authorities would have to look at the data to gain a level of comfort and decide if they want to use the vaccine, van Hoof tells SciDev.Net.
-The Janssen vaccine has only been through phase I trial so it essentially has safety and immune response data, which are promising.

 While EUAL potentially allows for deployment of a vaccine in an emergency, the vaccine remains investigational pending formal regulatory agency review and approval.